 The bulk motion of the density wake is displayed in Fig.~\ref{fig:wake_bulk_motion}.
 The stronger the self-interactions the more efficiently the BH drags the DM along its trajectory, except for the largest cross-section for which the bulk velocity is again smaller.
-This is in line with the strength of the dynamical friction force found in Fig.~\ref{fig:dforce_vel}, i.e., when the DM is dragged along by the BH, it can more efficiently decelerate the BH.
+This is in line with the strength of the dynamical friction force found in Fig.~\ref{fig:dforce_vel}, implying that when the DM is dragged along by the BH, it can more efficiently decelerate the BH.

-Last, we compute the DM mass that is gravitationally bound to the BH.
-To do so, we compare the relative velocity of a DM particle and the BH to the escape velocity,
+Last, we computed the DM mass that is gravitationally bound to the BH.
+To do so, we compared the relative velocity of a DM particle and the BH to the escape velocity,

 of the BH.
 Here, the perturbing BH has a mass of $m_\mathrm{BH}$ and the gravitational constant is given by G. The distance between the DM particle and the BH is denoted by $r$.
 This may underestimate the bound mass to some extent as the DM bound to the BH increases the effective mass and thus may lead to further particles being gravitationally bound.